 Our values, of being caring, genuine, collaborative and driven guide our decisions and support our actions.
-We encourage transparency and trust, and Responsible Business.
-Our intranet hosts a section relating to modern slavery which contains links to our e-learning, our statement, and our policy as well as contact details for our Speak Up line and the government helpline (https://www.modernslavery.gov.uk/start).
+We encourage transparency and trust, and champion corporate social responsibility.

+Our intranet has a section about modern slavery which contains links to our e-learning, our statement, and our policy as well as contact details for our speakup line and the government helpline.
 The information is readily available to all employees.